szabgab/perlmaven.com/sites/en/pages/how-to-sort-a-hash-in-perl.md

 ## Sort the hash in alphabetical order of its keys

-When someone wants to <b>sort a hash</b>, one possibility is that he wants to sort the planets in alphabetical order.
+When someone wants to **sort a hash**, one possibility is that he wants to sort the planets in alphabetical order.
 That's quite easy.

 ```perl